isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-22-post-10-aug-2021-or-entrepreneurship-exposure-series-session-1-or-understand-the-global-startup-ecosystem.md

 Along with the series, don’t miss the opportunity to also get an industry professional as your mentor at the Talent @ SWITCH Mentorship Programme, and solve challenges issued by organisations at the Talent @ SWITCH Youth Challenge!

-Discover the global startup landscape from the eyes of government and corporate players who are actively shaping it.
+#### Discover the global startup landscape from the eyes of government and corporate players who are actively shaping it

-Synopsis: Hear from the regulators and corporates on how different initiatives and frameworks are pivotal in enabling innovation and entrepreneurship in the ecosystem.
+Hear from the regulators and corporates on how different initiatives and frameworks are pivotal in enabling innovation and entrepreneurship in the ecosystem.

 #### Event details